mikejohnson51/HydroData/README.md

 [![travis](https://travis-ci.org/mikejohnson51/HydroData.svg?branch=master)](https://travis-ci.org/mikejohnson51/HydroData)
 [![Coverage Status](https://coveralls.io/repos/github/mikejohnson51/HydroData/badge.svg?branch=master)](https://coveralls.io/github/mikejohnson51/HydroData?branch=master)

-**HydroData** is an R package designed to help (1) find, (2) get, (3) visualize and (4) format climate, hydrologic, and the landscape data through a core language (R); a common geospatial reference; and unifying vocabulary built around ‘finding’ and ‘getting’ data for an area of interest.
+**HydroData** is designed to help (1) find, (2) get, (3) visualize and (4) format disparate earthsystems data through a core language (R); a common geospatial reference; and unifying vocabulary built around ‘finding’ and ‘getting’ data for an area of interest.
+The primary input needed from users is a defined AOI.
+Examples for doing this can be found [here](https://rawgit.com/mikejohnson51/HydroData/master/vignettes/DefiningAOIs.html) .

-'Finding data' refers to identifying the spatial feature classes and identifers needed to download data, and 'getting' data refers to the process of getting tabular or raster data relating to an [AOI](https://rawgit.com/mikejohnson51/HydroData/master/vignettes/DefiningAOIs.html) .
-Currently the package supports access to 19 National/Global data sources.
-Some of which are highlighted in this [vignette](https://rawgit.com/mikejohnson51/HydroData/master/vignettes/HydroData_example.html):
+'Finding data' for an AOI refers to identifying the spatial feature classes and ID numbers needed to download data.
+'Getting' data refers to the process of downloading tabular or raster data relating to an set of staion or AOI.
+The package supports access to 19 National/Global data sources.
+Most of which are highlighted in this [vignette](https://rawgit.com/mikejohnson51/HydroData/master/vignettes/HydroData_example.html):

 ## Data Sources